Maternal-Child Nursing, 6th Edition

-- Nursing care plans help you apply the nursing process to plan individualized care for the most common maternity and pediatric conditions.
+- Nursing Care Plans help students apply the nursing process to plan individualized care in the most common maternity and pediatric situations.

-- Communication Cues provide practical tips for effective verbal and nonverbal communication with patients and families.
+- Communication Cues offer practical tips for verbal and nonverbal communication with patients and families.

-- Glossary at the end of the book offers quick access to all key terms and definitions presented in the text.
+- Glossary at the end of the book gives students quick access to all key terms and definitions.

 |Table of Content||

 Unit I: Introduction to Maternal-Child Health Nursing

 Unit III Pediatric Nursing Care

 |Trim||276 x 216 (8 1/2 x 10 7/8)|